axibase/atsd/installation/README.md

 ## Technical Support

-Contact us at `support-atsd@axibase.com` with installation questions.
+Contact us at `support-atsd@axibase.com` with any technical questions.

 Attach [relevant details](../administration/support.md) to your ticket.